Parenting Plan Builder — court-ready in minutes.

 How much does a parenting plan cost?

 Attorney-drafted parenting plans typically run $1,500 to $5,000 per parent for an uncontested case, and much more for contested cases.
-CoreParent's parenting plan builder is free to build; a single court-ready PDF export is $49, or $99/year Pro for unlimited exports plus the rest of the platform.
+CoreParent's parenting plan builder is free to build; exporting a court-ready copy unlocks with Solo — $39 every 3 months or $129/year.
 You still hire an attorney to review the finished draft, typically at a flat review fee of $200–$500.

 What goes in a parenting plan?